The Pros and Cons of Personal Loans

 Predictable payments

-Personal loans are generally fixed-rate.
-That means your interest rate remains the same over the life of the loan, therefore your payments will be predictable from one month to the next.
-If you need to finance an emergency expense or home improvement, a personal loan is one way you can do that with predictable monthly payments.
+Personal loans often come with a fixed interest rate.
+That means the rate, and thus your monthly payment, will stay the same over the life of the loan.
+If you need to finance an emergency expense or home improvement, a personal loan can be an option to do that with predictable monthly payments.

 Flexibility